 12. Poor Food Quality

-13. Lack of Privacy
+13. Lack Of Privacy

-14. Lack of Knowledge Among Staff Members
+14. Lack Of Knowledge Among Staff Members

 15. Unsafe Conditions